The better the site, the better the business.

 - Perform a search by providing the product name, brand, category or sub-category.
 Validate that the search result page displays products that satisfy the search criteria with the most relevant products on top.

-- On the search result page and the category page, validate that the filters functions as expected and displays the desired results.
+- On the search result page and the category page, validate that the filters function as expected and display the desired results.
 Apply both, single filters and multiple filters.

 - Similarly, validate that the products are sorted according to the sorting option chosen and when paginating make sure that the sort order and filters applied remains.

 Test your cart